ZenWave360/zenwave-sdk/index.md

 # Not (just) a Code Generator

-ZenWave Code Generator is not a Code Generator but a **modeling tool** for Domain Driven Design and API-First in disguise of a _code generator_.
+ZenWave Code Generator is not a Code Generator but a **Modeling Tool** for Domain Driven Design and API-First in disguise of a _code generator_.

 Its pourpose is to produce sucessfull software projects by dramatically shortening the feedback loop between the expert domain knowled and working software and its tests.